 What is Refresh Rate?

 The refresh rate of a monitor usually means exactly how many times per second the screen refreshes the image on it.
 Otherwise speaking, it is the maximum number of times the image can be drawn on the screen or refreshed, per second.
+High-end monitors often offer better rates for visual smoothness, like the G-Sync ones.

-The refresh rate is usually measured in hertz (Hz) and as it’s supposed to be, the higher the number the more times per second the monitor refreshes.
+It is usually measured in hertz (Hz) and as it’s supposed to be, the higher the number the more times per second the monitor refreshes.
 For example, if a monitor has a refresh rate of 60 Hz, it actually means that the screen is going to redraw 75 times per second exactly.

-The refresh rate may be alternatively referred to as scan rate, frame rate, horizontal scan rate, frequency, or vertical frequency, etc.
+It may be alternatively referred to as scan rate, frame rate, horizontal scan rate, frequency, or vertical frequency, etc.

 The refresh rate for display depends on the monitor, video card, and graphics card setup that you have.
 You can always change the refresh rate whenever you want of the “display properties“.
 But keep it in your mind that if you change the refresh rate to such a setting that the display or video card doesn’t support, the display might go blank or the image may become distorted.
 So essentially it is recommended that before changing the settings, you should consult the display and video card manuals to determine the supported refresh rates.